lightly-ai/lightly/docs/source/docker/getting_started/hardware_recommendations.rst

 ------------------------------------

 Usually, the compute speed is limited by one of three potential bottlenecks.
-Different steps of the Lightly worker use these resources to a different extent.
+Different steps of the Lightly Worker use these resources to a different extent.
 Thus the bottleneck changes throughout the run.
 The bottlenecks are:

 - data read speed: I/O